openforis/sepal-doc/docs/source/team/contribute.rst

 Custom
 ^^^^^^

-The following custom directives were added to help build our documentation.
+The following custom directives were added to help build the documentation.

 Videos
 """"""

-There are two ReST directives for embedding videos from Youtube (:code:`youtube`) and Vimeo (:code:`vimeo`).
+There are two ReST directives for embedding videos from YouTube (:code:`youtube`) and Vimeo (:code:`vimeo`).

 The video ID must be included.